Monthly Maintenance Checklist

 - Note how long the unit runs after showers or laundry.

-- If humidity stays above 55%, consider more capacity.
+- If humidity stays above 55%, consider more capacity and confirm sizing with the sizing calculator.

 Drainage Line Care